 “We find the imperial trove.”

 Shortly afterward, in a historical breakaway from a tradition she was ought to upkeep, the Empress involved herself in politics.
-She invoked her glimmering right to change any law she sees fit, so she amended the first and second amendments of the National Law.
+She invoked her glimmering right to change any law she sees fit, and added the first and second amendments of the National Law.
 The first targeted anyone engaged in organising explicitly leftist factions, and branded them as traitors.
 The second amendment made beheadings the norm for treason.
-Eria, frustrated by imperial rule and the Comintern’s ceaseless misunderstanding of his country’s material context, filled four bottles with alcohol, took the tram to Caterpillar Plaza, and set fire to the capital’s shopping district.
+Eria, frustrated by imperial rule and the parties’ constant infighting, filled four bottles with alcohol, took the tram to Caterpillar Plaza, and set fire to the capital’s shopping district.

 Seven simultaneous panic attacks erupt in his small, postured frame.
 Returning to Caterpillar Plaza was the last place he’d wanted to be.
 Partly because of guilt, mainly because this is where she lives now, in the last ie-nosh in the capital.
 They’d met in the draft – she was a medic, women aren’t permitted in battle; he was a desk clerk, unable to carry a gun so held away from glory.
 Neither lamented being unable to serve the country.
 Both radicalised toward a greater vision of peace.